 In 2015, Franklin County Distilleries became the first legally licensed distillery in Franklin County since Prohibition.
 Their tasting room in Boones Mill is the place to sample their white label corn whiskey.
 In fact, the business had to get the support of locals during the 2017 election to pass a referendum that allowed the sale of liquor by the drink.
 FCD crafts today’s liquor from family recipes handed down over generations.

 In a veritable race to be first, Twin Creeks Distillery also launched in 2015.
 While FCD might’ve been the first licensed since Prohibition, TCD made the first sale.
-Their new tasting room in downtown Rocky Mount is projected to open February 2019.
+Their tasting room in downtown Rocky Mount is a great spot to visit for a cocktail before catching a concert at the nearby Harvester Performance Center.
 A fun bit of history for you: TCD’s owner and Master Distiller is the grandson of James Walter “Peg” Hatcher, one of those convicted in “The Great Moonshine Conspiracy on 1935.”

 Enjoy Virginia spirits responsibly and enjoy Franklin County.
 Explore Rocky Mount, and consider traveling The Crooked Road: Virginia’s Heritage Music Trail to appreciate more of the culture of the area.
 Visit our Franklin County section to learn more >